TabishRizvi/righty/README.md

 Check out [this](https://github.com/TabishRizvi/righty-demo) full blown project which illustrates hierarchical routing.

+## UPDATE

+Now handler can be either middleware or an array of middlewares.

 ## People

 The original author of `righty` is [Tabish Rizvi](https://github.com/TabishRizvi)